andrewjdyck/courseradatascience_gettingdata_project/README.md

 The zip file from this website contains test and train datasets.
 The file run_analysis.R in this repository does the following:

-- Merge the test and train datasets
+1. Merge the test and train datasets
-- Keep only features related to the mean and standard deviation of measures
+2. Keep only features related to the mean and standard deviation of measures
-- Label activities with english description
+3. Label activities with english description
-- Output a tidy dataset with descriptive field names to text file
+4. Output a tidy dataset with descriptive field names to text file

 ## Codebook

 A copy of the original codebook is available in this repository under the name features_info.txt.
+Features beginning with the lowercase letter t (as in tBodyAcc-mean()-X) represent a measure of time.
+Features beginning with the lowercase letter f (as in fBodyAcc-mean()-X) represent a measure of frequency using a fast fourier transform.

-The tidy dataset contains only the following features from the original dataset:
+The tidy dataset contains only the following features (mean and standard devitation) from the original dataset:

 - subject
 - activity